aljedaxi/zettel/pages/diagnosing the system.md

 	-
 	  > retrieve your list of the embedded subsidiaries or departments ... this list adds up to system one ... make a large diagram---one for each of them---to look like figure 7 [{environment, ops, management, and the attenuators & amplifiers between them}] ... write in all the mechanisms that pertain to variety engineering
 	-
-	  > System One is bound into the parent ... by its Articles of Association, and by ... the Companies' Act ... but the parent may ...
+	  > System One is bound into the parent ... by its Articles of Association, and by ... the Companies' Act ... but the parent may ... specify other constraints ... these range from delimiting technologies to specifying the modus operandi ... list them for each of your embedded system one elements
+	-
 -
   > this book ... should *guide* any manager ... in the light of [[cybernetics]] ... with requiring of [them] any prior knowledge ... of this ... interdisciplinary subject
 -